COVID-19 reinvades states that already beat it back once

 “We’re seeing community spread and hospitalizations like we saw in late April — and what we hoped would be the height of infection,” said Barbara Ferrer, public health director for Los Angeles County, which on Sunday reported 3,322 new cases and 18 new deaths.

 Louisiana’s daily case count is nearing its previous peak, reached back in April, according to Johns Hopkins University.
-And Washington state, first to detect an outbreak, is seeing record numbers of infections, although deaths remain well below their March peak of 34 in a day.
+And Washington, first to detect an outbreak, is seeing record numbers of infections, although deaths remain well below their March peak of 34 in a day.

 As traumatic as the initial wave may have been, the number of people infected didn’t come close to providing so-called herd immunity, experts say.
 The vast majority still has no natural protection.